Cynefin framework

 In the complicated domain the cause and effect relationships still exist but they are not self-evident and require expertise to analyse them.
 An example may be building a bridge.
 While the team may have built many bridges before, every span across a river or road; the traffic it needs to carry and the weather or geological conditions it must survive are different.
 Specialist structural engineers will analyse the specific context and prepare designs.

-The approach here is to sense-analyse-respond and the management of the project would be regarded as ‘good practice’ rather than ‘best practice’.
+The approach here is to sense-analyse-respond and the management of the project or programme would be regarded as ‘good practice’ rather than ‘best practice’.

 People who spend a lot of time in this domain will probably see any project failure as being caused by there being insufficient information on which to base the analysis.